opena11y/ainspector-for-firefox/README.md

 ### 2.2.0
 * Added information button to rule summary and element summary grids to provide documentation on the meaning of the symbols
-* Updating labeling of views to improve indemnification of information in each view
+* Updating labeling of views to improve orientation to information in each view

 ### 2.1.2
 * Updated evaluation library to fix the ccr calculation bug for rgba values